Connected and Disconnected Sea Partons from CT18 Parametrization of PDFs: Summary

-As a result, the fit quality of CT18CS is comparable to that of CT18 NNLO.
-The configuration of CT18CS PDFs, as an alternative parametrisation, are consistent with CT18 NNLO in a wide range of $x$.
-As expected, the DS components majorly contribute to $\bar{u}$ and $\bar{d}$ in small-$x$ region, and the CS components provide sizable contribution in the intermediate-$x$ region.
-It is found that in CT18CS at $Q=1.3$ GeV, up and down quarks in the CS sector takes about 6.34\% of total momentum, while the momentum in DS sector is about 6.68\% of total amount.
-Due to the input lattice constraint, the uncertainties of the DS $u$, $d$, and $s$ in CT18CS at small $x$ are substantially reduced from those in CT18.
-We give second moment of the CS and DS partons separately at $Q = 1.3$ GeV.
-They can be compared to lattice calculations at this scale.
-We also compare CT18CS predictions, along with CT18 NNLO predictions, to the NuSea data and SeaQuest data.
+It is found that the fit quality of CT18CS is comparable to that of CT18 NNLO.
+The CT18CS PDFs, obtained with an extended parametrisation, are consistent with CT18 NNLO in a wide range of $x$, but the errors of the quark partons in CT18CS are greatly reduced at small $x$ as compared to those of CT18, mainly due to the small-$x$ behaviors imposed and the lattice QCD input.
+As expected, the DS components primarily contribute to $\bar{u}$ and $\bar{d}$ in small-$x$ region, and the CS components provide sizable contribution in the intermediate-$x$ region.
+We give the second moments of CS and DS in different flavors at scale $Q_0$.
+They can be compared with systematic error controlled lattice calculations term by term for the first time.
+At $Q = 1.3$ GeV, we find that up and down quarks in the CS sector takes about 6.34\% of total momentum, while the momentum in DS sector is about 6.68\% of total amount.
+They are comparable in size at this low scale.
+The implication of CT18CS PDFs are studied in the comparison of predictions for the NuSea data and SeaQuest data between CT18CS and CT18 NNLO PDFs.
 A new global fit (referred to as CT18CSp206) on the basis of CT18CS is obtained with the SeaQuest data included.
 Through a scan of of the effective Gaussian variable $S_E$ over various weights to the E906 SeaQuest data, using the ePump-updating method~\cite{Schmidt:2018hvu,Hou:2019gfw}, it is found that the SeaQuest data and the NuSea data are in tension.

 In the future, global analyses should incorporate the extended evolution equations~\cite{Liu:2017lpe} where the connected sea and the the disconnected sea are evolved separately so that they will remain separated at all $Q^2$ for better and more detailed delineation of the PDF degrees of freedom and compared to lattice results term by term.